JasonChou0219/test/docs/source/04_How-To.rst

 --------------------------------

 This page allows the user to upload, create and edit scripts.
 The main view shows a list of all saved scripts.
 Clicking on the script name or the **<>**-icon opens the script editor.
-TThe code editor is based on the `Monaco Editor <https://www.npmjs.com/package/ngx-monaco-editor>`_ and includes syntax highlighting.
+The code editor is based on the `Monaco Editor <https://www.npmjs.com/package/ngx-monaco-editor>`_ and includes syntax highlighting.
 Auto-completion is not supported.
 Registered scripts can be assigned to experiments in the experiment section.
 A script assigned to an experiment is executed in a docker container.
 The docker image is created based on the provided dockerfile which is